Monday, October 21, 2024

 Africa Trip 2024 - Day 4, Another River Crossing

-[This is post #7 of what will be multiple posts about our 2024 trip to Africa.
-To go to the first post in the series CLICK HERE.]
+[This is post #7 of 21 posts about our 2024 trip to Africa.
+To go to the first post in the series CLICK HERE.
+At the end of the last post there is also a Directory with links of all 21 posts.]

 It is now September 13, Day 4 of our safari itinerary.
 We were up dark and early.